mongodb/docs/source/includes/fact-encrypted-backups-master-key-requirements.rst

    snapshot's :guilabel:`Encryption Key ID` to successfully :ref:`restore that snapshot <restore-encrypted-snapshot>`.

-   Before deleting am Encryption Key ID used with |service| Encryption at Rest using your Key Management, check **every** backup-enabled cluster in the project for any snapshots still using that Encryption Key ID.
+   Before deleting an Encryption Key ID used with |service| Encryption at Rest using your Key Management, check **every** backup-enabled cluster in the project for any snapshots still using that Encryption Key ID.
 Once you delete an encryption key, all snapshots encrypted